masaki95/doctral-experiment-course-sensing-technology/README.md

 1. FetchData.ino
  - Run a code to fetch the data from a pressure sensor with the Arduino serial monitor.
- - Copy it and paste and extract the 1000 datas of all users (Wu and takeuchi) and save .csv files ()
+ - Copy it and paste and extract the 1000 datas of all users (Wu and takeuchi) and save each .csv files
+ - To create no sound vibration modes without any pressure, we made all zero data .csv files.

+2. bitesensor-speaker.ipynb
  -
+ -
+3. PlaySound.ino